-Speech Pathology Australia is aware that telepractice is increasingly being considered for the provision of clinical services and that members need support in this area.
-On this page, members will find resources and information to guide them in understanding and effectively implementing appropriate telepractice service-delivery.
-Reference should also be made to the Telepractice FAQs.
+Speech Pathology Australia is aware that the use of telepractice to provide speech pathology services has increased as a result of the COVID-19 pandemic and that members need support in this area.
+On this page, members will find resources and information to guide them in understanding and effectively implementing telepractice service-delivery.

 Medicare, DVA and Private Health Funds

-Find updated information on how various funding streams are responding to the use of telehealth delivery of speech pathology services on the Association's COVID-19: Medicare, DVA and Private Health Funds web page.
+Find updated information on how various funding streams are responding to the use of telehealth delivery of speech pathology services: Medicare, DVA and Private Health Funds web page.

 Speech Pathology Australia – Learning Hub: maintains a suite of continuing professional development offerings in the area telepractice.
 It includes a range of topics from introductory to advanced.
 Many of these courses are free to members.